sehlen-bsi/botan-docs/docs/testspec/src/14_pubkey_sig.rst

 The Digital Signature Algorithm (DSA) is tested with the following
 constraints:

--  Number of test cases: 306
+-  Number of test cases: 325 (21 in *dsa_rfc6979.vec*, used for
+   signature generation in default builds, 302 in *dsa_prob.vec*, used for signature verification in default builds, and 2 in *dsa_verify.vec*)
--  Source: NIST CAVP (NIST CAVS file 11.2), OpenSSL
+-  Sources: RFC 6979, NIST CAVP (NIST CAVS file 11.2), OpenSSL
 -  Hash Function: SHA-1, SHA-224, SHA-256, SHA-384, SHA-512
--  Group (P, Q, G): 1024 bits, 2048 bits, 3072 bits
+-  Group (P, Q, G): 512 bits, 1024 bits, 2048 bits, 3072 bits
--  Msg: 1024 bits
+-  Msg: 32 bits – 1024 bits
--  Signature: 1024 bits, 2048 bits, 3072 bits
+-  Signature: 320 bits, 448 bits, 512 bits

 All the tests are implemented in :srcref:`src/tests/test_dsa.cpp`.
 The following table shows an example test case with one test vector.
-All test vectors are listed in :srcref:`src/tests/data/pubkey/dsa_prob.vec` and :srcref:`src/tests/data/pubkey/dsa_verify.vec`.
+All test vectors are listed in :srcref:`src/tests/data/pubkey/dsa_rfc6979.vec`, :srcref:`src/tests/data/pubkey/dsa_prob.vec` and :srcref:`src/tests/data/pubkey/dsa_verify.vec`.